LogtalkDotOrg/logtalk3/tests/NOTES.md

 The Prolog test suite includes conformance tests for both official and de facto standards.
 It can be used to highlight differences between backend Prolog compilers when porting and testing Logtalk applications.
-See the `prolog/NOTES.md` file for details about the these tests and how to run them.
+See the `prolog/NOTES.md` file for details about these tests and how to run them.

 You can automate running all these tests by calling the `logtalk_tester` shell script from the command-line (see the `scripts/NOTES.md` file for